FaceInCake/HomeGoods/README.md

   8. Create a user to interact with this database
 9. Create a `.env` file in the `public/php/vars` folder
 10. Populate the `.env` file with php variables of the database credentials
+11. Populate the database using the [SQL Files](working/sql)
-11. Run `npm run build`
+12. Run `npm run build`
-12. You should be able to visit `localhost` with no issue
+13. You should be able to visit `localhost` with no issue

 ## Dependencies